ZhengyeHan/ZhengyeHan.github.io/_publications/2026-03-02-linear-quadratic-network.md

 collection: publications
 category: manuscripts
 permalink: /publication/2026-03-02-linear-quadratic-network
-excerpt: 'We study learning behavior, model misspecification, and cognitive arbitrage in the setting of linear-quadratic network games.'
 date: 2026-03-02
 venue: 'Under review in International Symposium on Mathematical Theory of Networks and Systems'
 paperurl: 'https://arxiv.org/abs/2603.17157'